srfoster/php-blog-example/README.md

 * Add ability to "like" a blog post
 * Add ability to comment on a blog post, basic CRUD for comments
 * Ability to add "tags" or "topics" to a post (so we can do recommendations)
+* [DevOps] Make it easier to onboard new developers: document getting started process and/or create helper scripts for getting started